The State of Israel is located on the eastern shore of the Mediterranean Sea, bordering Egypt to the south (266 km), the occupied Gaza Strip

 On June 25, 2006, Palestinian armed groups captured Israeli soldier Gilad Shalit near the Gaza border.
-Since then, the Hamas government tried to reach a deal with Israel that would release Palestinians held in Israeli prisons.
-In June 2007 Israel imposed a blockade
+In June 2007, Israel imposed a blockade

 killing more than 1,400 Palestinians, including hundreds of civilians.
 On the Israeli side, there were 13 casualties, including three civilians.

 In 2011, Hamas reached a deal with Israel to release 1,027 Palestinians